 Applicants need to have a BSc degree in either computer science, mathematics, statistics, or any related field within the wider range of science or technology degree programs; in particular, applicants need to demonstrate some knowledge of basic computer science concepts (either via courses/modules during your BSc or any kind of projects).
 Applicants also need to demonstrate proficiency in English and the personal and professional qualities that make them suitable for this MSc degree program.

-- Personal statement: applicants need to argue based on their background (existing degree(s), work experience, personal interest) why they should get a place on this program
+Personal statement: applicants need to argue based on their background (existing degree(s), work experience, personal interest) why they should get a place in this program.

 There are no tuition fees for EU/EEA citizens and persons who enjoy the same rights as Austrians before the law (permanent residents, residence in Austria of at least five years before the start of studies, etc.).